DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 DASimpleFoamReverseAD -help
 </pre>

-It should see some basic information of DASimpleFoamReverseAD
+It should see some basic information of DASimpleFoamReverseAD.

+{% include note.html content="We use CodiPack to differentiate the OpenFOAM libraries.
+During the compliation, it will generate excessive warning messages, which are saved to the warningLog.txt file.
+After the compilation is done, remember to delete this warning file, which can be larger than 1 GB." %}

-After this, we need to link all the compiled AD libraries to the original OpenFOAM-v1812 folder.
+After OpenFOAM-v1812-AD is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v1812 folder.

 <pre>
 ln -s $HOME/dafoam/OpenFOAM/OpenFOAM-v1812-AD/platforms/*/lib/*.so $HOME/dafoam/OpenFOAM/OpenFOAM-v1812/platforms/*/lib/ && \